piscisaureus/wepoll/README.md

 ## Compatibility

-* Requires Windows 7 or higher.
+* Requires Windows Vista or higher.
-* Can be compiled with recent versions of MSVC and Clang.
+* Can be compiled with recent versions of MSVC, Clang, and GCC.
-* GCC (mingw) should work (but is untested).

 ## API notes